-The Oxford Dictionary by Hornby gives us the following definition of the notion "art".
-"Art" is the creation or expression of what is beautiful, especially in visual form.
-Drawing, painting, sculpture, architecture, literature, music, ballet belong to the fine art".

-Really when something is extremely beautiful or has great cultural value, we say: "It's art".
+The Oxford Dictionary by Hornby gives us the following definition of the notion -art. -Art is the creation or expression of what is beautiful, especially in visual form.
+Drawing, painting, sculpture, architecture, literature, music, ballet belong to the fine art.
+Really when something is extremely beautiful or has great cultural value, we say: -It's art.
 Art has always been occupation for the few, but has been admired by many.
 Art reflects feelings and emotions, brings delight and admiration, and makes life pure as it awakens our best hidden qualities.
 Speaking about art, we connect this notion with culture.
 According to the dictionary culture of a community or a nation includes all the arts, beliefs and social institutions characteristic of a community or a nation.
-We can speak about either material, spiritual culture. is both. or Russia is a country that can rightfully boast its artistic and cultural traditions; its art galleries attract huge crowds of tourists from all over the world.
+We can speak about either material. spiritual culture.
+Russia is a country that can rightfully boast its artistic and cultural traditions; its art galleries attract huge crowds of tourists from all over the world.
 St. Petersburg is a precious stone in the crown of Russian cities.
 The Hermitage is famous all over the world for its valuable rare collections of canvases and other art objects covering a span of about seven hundreds years and comprising masterpieces of by Leonardo da Vinci, Titian, Raphael, Rembrandt, Rubens.
 The collections illustrate the art of Italy, Spain, Holland, Germany, France, Britain, Sweden.
 The West-European Department also includes a fine collection of European Sculpture.
-People come to admire the collections of tapestry, textiles. weapons, ivory, pottery, porcelain precious and furniture

-The Tretyakov Gallery in Moscow, the Russian Museum should be mentioned by all means.
+People come to admire the collections of tapestry, weapons, ivory, pottery, porcelain and textiles. furniture The Tretyakov Gallery in Moscow, the Russian Museum should be mentioned by all means.
 This picture gallery was founded by a Russian merchant and a connoisseur of art Pavel Tretyakov in the 19th century.
 He was especially fond of the works of Peredvizhniki - the artists who belonged to the Society of Travelling Art Exhibitions such as Kramskoy, Perov, Ghe and other great Russian painters.
 The Tretyakov Gallery reflects the whole history of Russian Art.
 It has a rich collection of early Russian painting including famous icon.
-The world famous "The Trinity" by Andrey Rublev is exhibited in the gallery.
+The world famous -The Trinity by Andrey Rublev is exhibited in the gallery.

 Speaking about art one should not forget about music, especially classic music.
 Outstanding Russian composers make all the world admire their music.
 One can find a man, who does not know Pyotr Ilyich Tchaikovsky, Michail Glinka, Nicholaj Rimsky-Korsakov - the prominent composers of 19th century, and Sergei Rachmaninov, Sergei Prokofiev and Dmitriy Shostakovich.

 It was Glinka who laid the foundation for modern Russian music, his music expressed the temperament of Russian people.
-His two best known operas "Ivan Susanin" and "Ruslan folklore and Ludmila" were based on Russian and historical legends.
-The most famous ballets "Swan Lake", "The Sleeping Beauty", "The Nutcracker" and not less famous operas "The Queen of Spades", "Eugenij Onegin" are still excellently staged and performed not only in Russian but in many greatest theatres in the world.
+His two best known operas -Ivan Susanin and -Ruslan and Ludmila were based on Russian folklore and historical legends.

+The most famous ballets -Swan Lakell, -The Sleeping Beautyll, -The Nutcrackerll and not less famous operas -The Queen of Spadesll, -Eugenij Oneginll are still excellently staged and performed not only in Russian but in many greatest theatres in the world.

 Russia is world famous for its literature.
-The "golden age" of Russian literature began in the 19th century when such outstanding masters of letters such as Pushkin, Lermontov, Gogol, Turgenev, Dostoeyevsky created their immortal masterpieces.
+The -golden age of Russian literature began in the 19th century when such outstanding masters of letters such as Pushkin, Lermontov, Gogol, Turgenev, Dostoeyevsky created their immortal masterpieces.
 Alexander Pushkin, the father of Russian Literature was the author of more than 700 lyrical poems.
 He wrote also the volumes of dramatic works, short stories, made adaptations of Russian